Referencing at UWS

 Although the main reason, and the most important, for providing references is to acknowledge and give credit to others, it also has additional benefits:

-Academic Librarians also deliver teaching/instruction on Referencing as part of a formal teaching session, such as a lecture, seminar or tutorial.
+Learning and Teaching Librarians deliver teaching/instruction on Referencing as part of a formal teaching session, such as a lecture, seminar or tutorial.
 Academic staff can request this for groups of students at all levels.
-Please contact the Academic Librarian for your School or email: library@uws.ac.uk
+Please contact the Librarian for your School or email: library@uws.ac.uk

 Book an appointment here: Academic Librarian Appointments